Dear e-commerce folks,

-Well, it’s literally the end of the year, and so, the final weekly ecommerce news and tips digest we are sharing from our blog, for 2015.
+Well, it’s the end of the year, and so, the final weekly e-commerce news and tips digest we are sharing from our blog, for 2015.

-Boom in mobile commerce, widespread understanding of omni-channel retail, more sophisticated applications of customer segmentation and lifecycle management were the major topics, that kept ecommerce professionals’ minds quite busy in 2015.
+The boom in mobile commerce, widespread understanding of omnichannel retail, more sophisticated applications of customer segmentation and lifecycle management were the major topics, that kept e-commerce professionals’ minds quite busy in 2015.

-Actually, these bad news or let’s say signs of negativity should be actionable learnings for the retailers, when they again gear up for other holiday seasons.
-Both issues (delayed deliveries and excessive returns) prove that ecommerce is a ‘journey’ play, and a purchase is not completed before it’s been received by the shoppers safely and in pleasure.
-Delivery – despite being a completely unsexy subject – should receive more and more interest from ecommerce professionals in 2016.
+These bad news or let’s say signs of negativity should be actionable learnings for the retailers when they again gear up for other holiday seasons.
+Both issues (delayed deliveries and excessive returns) prove that e-commerce is a ‘journey’ play, and a purchase is not completed before it’s been received by the shoppers safely and in pleasure.
+Delivery – despite being a completely unsexy subject – should receive more and more interest from e-commerce professionals in 2016.

-Notes taken down?
+Notes were taken down?
 So, let’s weather the storm and move on with more positive vibes.

-On the exact same subject (online shopping traffic), last week, we published a piece on the various sources of ecommerce traffic, and which channels provide how much traffic with their associated performances.
-Social (and especially Instagram and Pinterest) proves to be the most engaging channel, where direct and organic traffic still covers the most of the traffic, from a quantity perspective.
+On the same subject (online shopping traffic), last week, we published a piece on the various sources of e-commerce traffic, and which channels provide how much traffic with their associated performances.
+Social (and especially Instagram and Pinterest) proves to be the most engaging channel, where direct and organic traffic still covers most of the traffic, from a quantity perspective.

 We know that, some ecommerce folks reading this are already gearing up for their January operations and just for them, we think a piece on content marketing ideas for January 2016 is worth checking out.